-First of all, make sure your seam ripper is sharp.
-Once it gets dull you risk stabbing yourself or making a hole in the fabric as you will need more force to get it to cut the threads.
+Yes, they certainly do!
+Before unpicking, make sure your seam ripper is sharp.
+Once it gets dull you risk stabbing yourself or making a hole in the fabric, as you will need more force to get it to cut the threads.
 You will be surprised just how quickly they get blunt.
-Seam rippers are one of your cheapest sewing tools so always have a few on hand.
+Seam rippers are one of your cheapest sewing tools, so always have a few on hand.

 PRO TIP – Use a sticky lint remover to remove the last of the threads.
 This saves so much time compared to picking each loose thread out by hand.